gkjohnson/webxr-sandbox/teleport-controls/README.md

 - Provide a flag to disable automatically jumping to the next spot.
 - Add ability to quickly interpolate to the target location.
 - Add ability to use joy sticks to turn.
+- Pick curve generation control point such that it always arcs in the correct direction.